 - Take measures to catch the infections.
 Cleanliness and nutritious food help to keep several infections at bay for some extend

-- Increasing the space (at least 2 years)between the pregnancies
+- Increasing the space (at least two years)between the pregnancies

 - Not gaining too much weight during the gestation period